-As a sales development representative (SDR), your main focus will be prospecting for new leads, making initial contact with them, and preparing them to be handed off to account executives, the members of your sales team responsible for nurturing those leads into customers.
+Sales development representatives (SDRs) focus on prospecting for new leads, making initial contact with them, and preparing them to be handed off to account executives who will work to nurture those leads into customers.
+SDRs are most common in inbound sales organizations.

-Even though you won’t be the one closing all the deals, your role is still critically important.
-You’ll be the point-person for your team’s lead qualification process, making sure that the potential customers your account executives jump on the phone with actually have the interest and ability to buy your product.
+SDRs play a crucial gatekeeper role, ensuring that leads are qualified through an initial conversation before moving them forward.
+Even though they won’t be the ones closing all the deals, their role is still critically important.
+They’ll be the point persons for the lead qualification process, making sure that the potential customers the account executives jump on the phone with actually have the interest and ability to buy the product being sold.

 Starting any new job can be tough, and being hired for a role that you’ve never had before can make the transition even more stressful.
 But working in sales development doesn’t have to be scary.
 There are plenty of strategies and tricks that you can learn quickly so you can become an amazing sales development rep without having to work yourself into the ground.